bartvanhoey/AbpReplaceBasicTheme/README.md

 ![Remove or Comment out](images/remove_or_comment_out_in_theming_csproj.jpg)

 * Open a command prompt in the **WebAssembly.Theming** project and run `dotnet build`.
-The build will fail because of missing nuget packages.
+The build will fail because of missing NuGet packages.

-* Run the command below to install the missing nuget packages.
+* Run the command below to install the missing NuGet packages.

 ```bash
    abp add-package Volo.Abp.BlazoriseUI